RishabhJain2404/Digital-Music-Store-Analysis-Using-SQL/Digital music store sql queries.md

 ![result 3](https://user-images.githubusercontent.com/127675963/229294778-7fa1d71d-2208-442e-991d-49cca1d40ee1.png)

-Frantisek Wichterlova is the best customer who has spent the most money on our digital music store.
+Frantisek Wichterlova is the best customer who has spent the most money on our music store.

 ---

-4. We also want to find out the best customers from each country who have spent the most money on our digital music store.
+4. We also want to find out the best customers from each country who have spent the most money on our music store.
 Let's find out the best customers for each country.

 ```sql